bozzhik/works/src/content/portfolio/spiller.md

 type: 'work'

 title: 'Dr. Spiller'
-description: 'A startup&#39;s landing-slider page for outsourcing company customer search.'
+description: 'A multi-page website for the official distributor of premium German cosmetics Dr. Spiller in Kazakhstan and Kyrgyzstan.'
 tech:
   - Astro
   - React